psyfood/pyqmix/doc/source/index.rst

 Welcome to the pyqmix documentation!
 ====================================
-This is the API reference of `pyqmi`.
-You can find devie setup and installation instructions in the `README file on GitHub`_.
+This is the API reference of `pyqmix`.
+You can find device setup and installation instructions in the `README file on GitHub`_.

 ..
 Contents: